Enhancing Skills And Performance: The Role Of Peer Coaching

 4. Ask Powerful Questions: Use open-ended and thought-provoking questions to stimulate reflection and encourage deeper insights.

-5. Provide Constructive Feedback: Offer feedback that is specific, timely, and focused on growth and improvement.
+5. Provide Constructive Feedback: Offer specific, timely, and focused on growth and improvement.

 6. Co-create Action Plans: Collaborate with the coachee to develop actionable steps that address their goals and challenges.